 Work within your resources and abilities, and prepare to be flexible, whether you're in charge of creating a home education strategy for your child or are helping them with work set by their school.

 2. Establish a timetable that suits you and not someone else

-Just because your sister-in-law has posted a colourful timetable detailing the Latin verbs her children will be learning before breakfast, doesn’t mean this will work for you.
+Try not to be swayed by what other parents are doing.
+Just because your sister-in-law has posted a colourful timetable detailing the Latin verbs her children will be learning before breakfast, it doesn’t mean this will work for you.

 3. Set the ground rules early on